Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Dragon Fighter Miki ( Chapter 6 )

 I sighed, leaving the palace and descended the stairs.
 The sun was going down.
 I managed to get to the local general store and offload the dragon scales and bones for some serious coin, but again, still not enough to buy a house, and went next door to the apothecary, where I put together several potions, which were the critical amount.
 Lighter of unnecessary junk, I returned to the palace with a big sack of gold and bought the house, returning with a new housecarl in tow.
 Sofia eyed the girl with obvious jealousy and spiteful commentary, something the teenage girl gave back with interest.
 Ah, yes.
 This reminds me of how my older sisters in the Carpenter household behaved during certain times of the month and their mother wasn’t present to stop the escalation.

 The interior of Breezehome was underwhelming.
 It was a shack inside.
 No decorations.
 No furniture.
-There was a bed and a chest to store stuff in.
+There was a bed and a chest to store stuff in on the second floor.
 There was a firepit, but no fire or place to cook food.
 And it had cost 5000 septims, for this?
 Was I scammed?
 Did I just get scammed?

 Dad’s new girlfriend, Molly Carpenter, explained that situation to me, and her status as a Lady of Winter Fae gave her a peculiar magical aura.
 While she’d been out of the house most of my time with the Carpenter family, and training into a competent battle mage as a candidate for Winter Lady under the Leah Nan Sidhe, a position she eventually took, willing or not, she was kind enough for her remaining humanity to speak plainly to me during my teen years.
 With my body reverted back half a dozen apparent years, she might have some hilarious commentary.
 Probably something like reliving my childhood, or becoming a legal loli.
 The first time I heard that I had to look it up.
 I can read manga, but I can’t watch anime, after all.
 The heroine of Zero no Tsukaima would be a fine example of that word.
 Louise de la Blanc de la Valliere.
 Valiant White, with explosion magic.
 And a terrible temper.